electricimp/build-cli/README.md

 Commands:

     devices     List and manage devices
-    init        Create an empty imp project, or reinitialize an existing one log         Display logs from the specified device login       Sets your global API-Key
-    migrate     Migrates a model from one account to another models      List and manage models
+    log         Display logs from the specified device migrate     Migrates a model from one account to another models      List and manage models
-    pull        Fetch latest build from the server push        Update the build, and push code to developer devices help        Display help for [cmd]
+    new         Create an new, empty imp project, or reinitialize an existing one pull        Fetch latest build from the server push        Update the build, and push code to developer devices setup       Sets your global Build API key help        Display help for [cmd]

   Options: